sm2774us/full_stack_interview_prep_2021/README.md

 which close automatically (`</customer>`).

 XHTML was created from XML which was used in HTML 4.0.
-So for example in SGML derived HTML `</br>` is not valid but in XHTML it’s valid.
+So for example in SGML derived HTML `</br>` is not valid but in XHTML it's valid.
 You can refer XML DTD as shown in the below code snippet.

 ```html